DMCApps/NavigationFragment/ReadMe.md

 ##Future Plans and Examples

 ###Complete Features in 'develop' Branch
+- Change ActionBarManager to use the getSupportActionBar() method when setting the title.
+- Save the title in a variable and allow retrieval through getTitle()

 ###In Progress
 - Code clean up into smaller managers to use Builder pattern more effectively